William Lennon: Public career

 Soon after the referendum, and apparently on the urging of the Labor government, the Queensland Governor, Sir Hamilton Goold-Adams appointed thirteen new members, all of whom whose political allegiance lay with Labor, to the Council.
 As the council continued to reject money bills, Ryan urged the Governor to appoint more members to the Council in 1918, but this request was refused.
 Goold-Adams' term as Governor of Queensland expired in 1920 and before he set sail back home to England, appointed Lennon to the role of Lieutenant-Governor of Queensland with a salary of £1000 per annum.

 Once Lennon took the role of Lieutenant-Governor he immediately appointed another fifteen Labor men (known as the suicide squad) to the Council, much to the disgust of the "old Guard" members such as Arthur Hawthorn and Patrick Leahy.

 When the President of the Legislative Council William Hamilton died in July 1920, Lennon claimed that he had to leave Queensland and travel to New South Wales which in turn made Pope Alexander Cooper the Administrator of the Government.

 Cooper was presented with minutes from the Executive Council appointing Lennon to the Legislative Council and also appointing him as President of the Legislative Council.
 Cooper refused to sign the minutes stating the Council was already overburdened and the trick of sending Lennon out of state was a farce.
 Lennon returned to Queensland having recovered from the ill health he claimed to have and reassumed office as Lieutenant-Governor.
 Lennon then appointed himself, not only to be Hamilton's replacement in the Council, but to the role of President as well.
-In December of 1920 Matthew Nathan became the State Governor and Lennon ceased acting as Administrator.
+In December 1920 Matthew Nathan became the State Governor and Lennon ceased acting as Administrator.

 The next year the Council, now with an overwhelming Labor majority, voted itself out of existence with the Constitution Act Amendment Bill.
 The Council met for the last time on 27 October 1921 and the bill was given royal assent on 23 March 1922.
 Lennon remained the salaried Lieutenant-Governor until the Labor government lost power in 1929.